 "We're facing a new phenomenon," said Lucia Nicholsonova, Slovakia's deputy minister for labor, social affairs and family.
 "In the past, we had to deal mostly with poorly educated Roma.
 Now, there's a new generation of them with a decent education."

 But a decent education doesn't protect Europe's Roma from prejudice, which is based largely on a belief that many steal or don't want to work.
-Activists acknowledge that some Roma — who often stand out because of darker complexions — do steal, but they stress it is generally only a visible minority.
-Many, they say, do want to work and are desperate because they can't find jobs.
+Activists acknowledge that some Roma — who often stand out because of their darker complexions — do steal, but they stress it is generally only a visible minority.
+Many, they say, want to work and are desperate because they can't find jobs.